-Flipkart setup Flipkart Stories last year to tell its stories with a journalistic rigor.
+Flipkart set up Flipkart Stories last year to tell its stories with journalistic rigor.
 Flipkart’s brand newsroom has delivered an interesting mix of stories week after week.
 The latest story on the platform takes us inside one of Flipkart’s warehouses to show how the brand is preparing to deliver orders after Big Billion Day (Flipkart’s annual sale).
-Flipkart’s brand newsroom strategy has been instrumental in influencing the narrative and also in covering stories which would have otherwise never seen the light of the day.
+Flipkart’s brand newsroom strategy has been instrumental in influencing the narrative and also in covering stories that would have otherwise never seen the light of the day.
 Flipkart Stories is today the centerpiece of Flipkart’s Content Strategy.

 Flipkart and Samsung are not the only brands embracing the brand newsroom strategy.
 Globally brands like GE, Intel, SAP, Dell, and Coca-Cola to name a few have created brand newsrooms to craft and deliver stories.

 Brand newsroom model exists as it helps in improving the perceived brand benefits.
 According to a survey by CEB increase in perceived brand benefit improves both business & personal value.
 Both brand journalism and content marketing are about building trust & authenticity.
 Brand journalism focuses on creating brand awareness while content marketing works to drive demand generation.
 Brand Newsroom model works as it offers the following benefits: